UBC-MDS/HealthScienceCalculator/README.md

 print(f"5 liters is {converted_value:.0f} milliliters.")
 ```

-The **bmr** function calculates the Basal Metabolic Rate (BMR) using the Harris-Benedict equation.
+The **get_bmr** function calculates the Basal Metabolic Rate (BMR) using the Harris-Benedict equation.
 BMR represents the number of calories required for basic life-sustaining functions.

 ```
 from healthsciencecalculator.healthsciencecalculator import bmr